 Investments in fixed income securities are subject to the risk that changes in interest rates will adversely affect the fair value of the investments.
-As of June 30, 2019, securities in the PUF CBF held subject to interest rate risk totaling \$315,692 had an average duration of 3.39 years.
-Additionally, securities of the WOU quasi-endowment investments held subject to interest rate risk totaling \$280 had an average duration of 6.20 years.
-As of June 30, 2018, securities in the PUF CBF held subject to interest rate risk totaling \$347,585 had an average duration of 3.71 years.
+As of June 30, 2020, securities in the CBF held subject to interest rate risk totaling \$176,097 had an average duration of 3.77 years.
+As of June 30, 2020, WOU endowments managed through the State Treasury held subject to interest rate risk totaling \$280 had an average duration of 6.2 years.
+As of June 30, 2019, securities in the CBF held subject to interest rate risk totaling \$316,692 had an average duration of 3.39 years.
+As of June 30, 2019, WOU endowments managed through the State Treasury held subject to interest rate risk totaling \$280 had an average duration of 6.2 years.
 Duration measures the change in the value of a fixed income security that will result from a 1% change in interest rates.